Explicit block-encoding for partial differential equation-constrained optimization: Algorithm

 In either case, we need to implement the time evolution of the objective function $e^{-i \hat{\mathcal{F}} s}$ for an arbitrary time increment $s$.
 In the interaction picture simulation, we need to implement the Hamiltonian by some means; here we employ the block-encoding of $\mathcal{H}_I(s)$, as an access model.
 For the product formula, we need the time evolution of the discrete Laplace operator $\Lambda^{(M)}$, which is given in Appendix~\ref{sec:BE_PDE}.

 Our complexity analysis focuses on the interaction picture simulation under the strong-convexity assumption, even though objective functions of PDE-constrained optimization are often not strongly convex.
+This is because this assumption allows a rigorous end-to-end convergence for the QHD dynamics.
+This assumption should not be interpreted as making the underlying PDE-constrained optimization problem easy since the dominant computational burden remains the repeated solution of large forward and adjoint PDE problems.
 When strong convexity is absent, such convergence guarantees can disappear, and the practical value of executing a highly accurate time-dependent Hamiltonian simulation may diminish.
 This motivates a more heuristic stance: rather than expending resources to suppress simulation error, we are interested in whether a coarse but simple time evolution is sufficient for the optimizer to provide useful optimized solutions.
 This is the reason why we consider the simple product formula as a minimal implementation, which is numerically examined later.
 In short, we use the truncated Dyson series to derive explicit complexity bounds for the strongly convex case, and we use a product formula as a simple baseline whose practical value we confirm by experiment.